 - Provide tests to evaluate individual skill and knowledge levels

-- Determine what course a learner needs based on his existing level of knowledge and provide recommendations recommendation engines created by Amazon and Netflix.)
+- Determine what course a learner needs based on his existing level of knowledge and provide recommendations for recommendation engines created by Amazon and Netflix.)

 - Track course completion